spatialos/CppBlankProject/README.md

 ## What the project does

 It's a blank project so the short answer is - not much.
-The snapshot which comes with this project contains a single entity with an ACL which matches the `Managed` worker attributes.
-When you launch a deployment a single instance of the `Managed` worker will be started as configured in `default_launch.json`.
+The snapshot file in this project contains a single entity with an ACL which matches the `Managed` worker attributes.
+When you launch a deployment, a single instance of the `Managed` worker will be started as configured in `default_launch.json`.

 After connecting successfully both the `Managed` and `External` workers log a message to SpatialOS which should be displayed in the output of `spatial local